 Robert Farrell earned a Bachelor of Architecture degree from Pratt Institute in New York City.
 He also attended The National Academy of Design where he studied the classical orders as a means of understanding the use of proportional language systems.
-Currently he is studying Botany at the Brooklyn Botanic Garden in the certificate program.
+Currently he is studying Horticulture at the Brooklyn Botanic Garden in the certificate program.

 Art and architectural history have always been passionate interests and an important influence on his design work.
 Whether contemporary or traditional, he believes successful design schemes should have a sense of history as well as sensitivity to contemporary life.
 This discourse brings depth and vitality to his work.